NEWS: FAUST RULE NUMBER 1 HAS ARRIVED!September 1st, 2020 by Christian Faust - Posted in English

 As we’ve mentioned before, the interesting aspect of translation management is that no two translation projects are identical.
 Even when it may seem that way at first glance, even if the customer hasn’t made any special requests.
 There are always unique features, special requirements.
 As if that weren’t enough, often they come to light when you least expect it.

-Rule of Thumb 1: Preparation is Key
+Faust rule 1: Preparation is Key

 Project managers need to develop the habit of seeing what’s not easily noticeable and asking for the information the client may not have provided.
 Sometimes, that clients may not be aware of or that’s so obvious to them that they don’t even think to mention!
 It’s not outside the realms of normal for us to receive translation requests that don’t even specify the desired target language: “Please translate the attached text!
 We’ll get right on that!